seeniforu/Java-Automation-Framework/README.md

 - User Can Setup their `Own PROXY` for Safe Execution in `ProjectSettings.properties`.
 - Everything is Logged using `Extent Report`, When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)
 - `Element HighLight` during Exceution is available in all methods.
 The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
+   - User can set `Custom Highlight Colour` in `ProjectSettings.properties`.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,
   - Xpaths, Classname, id's can be Seperated for Easy Maintenance.
   - My Own Methods have Arguments like Primary Id or Classname and Alternate Xpath.
 The method is Configured in a way, If Primary Fails It'll try to access the element using Alternate Xpath.